ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 You can enhance all of these items and monk gloves (weapon).
 Higher‑level crafts require **Resilient Thread**, purchasable from the tailor under Misc.

-Again here, the scraps received from weaving can be used to enhance throwaway gear for additional experience.
+Again, the scraps received from weaving can be used to enhance throwaway gear for additional experience.

 ---